-- (a) The duration of a falconry permit shall be: - (1) Three years, beginning on July 1 and ending on June 30 for any person who is a resident of Connecticut; or, - (2) one year, beginning on July 1 and ending on June 30 for any person who is a non-resident. - (b) The commissioner may at any time revoke, in accordance with the provisions of the Uniform Administrative Procedures Act, a falconry permit for violating the terms of a permit or any statute or regulation governing falconry in the state of Connecticut.
+- (a) The duration of a falconry permit shall be three years, beginning on July 1 and ending on June 30. - (b) The commissioner may at any time revoke, in accordance with the provisions of the Uniform Administrative Procedures Act, a falconry permit for violations by the permittee of the terms of the permit or any statute or regulation governing falconry in the state of Connecticut.